PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 ## Download dataset

 We have manually downloaded all the dataset files from the source and have putted them in the Yandex Cloud Object Storage.
-Yandex Cloud object is configured that way, so it's content publicly available for download, however manipulation actions are limited to our team members.
-We have also setup a website for hosting generated index of the dataset, which is available at the following URLs:
+Yandex Cloud object is configured that way, so it's content publicly available for download, however, manipulation actions are limited to our team members.
+We have also set up a website for hosting generated index of the dataset, which is available at the following URLs:
 1. [bigdata.inno.dartt0n.ru](https://bigdata.inno.dartt0n.ru)
 2. [dartt0n.website.yandexcloud.net](https://dartt0n.website.yandexcloud.net/ibd/index.html)